+ESG governance

+IROs magement

+Ethics antegrity

-ESG governance IROs management Ethics and integrity Responsible value chain
+Responsible value

+Annex

+49

 Whistleblowing mechanism

 Our Línea Correcta whistleblower line is a confidential and secure channel for raising concerns about the company's operations or any unethical behavior.
 The whistleblower line is operated by Ethics Global, a third-party provider that guarantees the anonymity of whistleblowers when filing a report.
 This reporting mechanism is available to all our employees, suppliers, contractors, and other stakeholders, including members of the surrounding communities.
 Reports received through this channel are reviewed quarterly by the Ethics and Corporate Values Committee and overseen by the Board's Audit Committee.